google/clasp/README.md

 ### Setting

 Update `.clasp.json` settings file.

+If `settingKey` is omitted it prints the current settings.
-If `newValue` is omitted it returns the current setting value
+If `newValue` is omitted it returns the current setting value.

 #### Options